yametekudastoppu/SVG-Generator-Dark-Mode/README.md

+Originally created by IllDepence, visit their GitHub here: https://github.com/IllDepence/SVG_pitch This is exactly the same, but will generate the SVG in white instead of black.

+____

 Pitch accent illustrations in SVG.

 ### Features
 * clean and simple SVG